Catholic groups ask U.S. Supreme Court to block contraception coverage

 In separate cases, the Supreme Court already has agreed to hear oral arguments on whether for-profit corporations have the basis to object to the contraception mandate on religious grounds.
 The court is due to hear the arguments in March and decide the two consolidated cases by the end of June.

-(Reporting by Lawrence Hurley; Additional reporting by Terry Baynes; Editing by Howard Goller and Steve Orlofsky)
+(Reporting by Lawrence Hurley; Additional reporting by Caren Bohan and Terry Baynes; Editing by Howard Goller, Steve Orlofsky and Bill Trott)